witoldzol/100-days-of-code/log.md

 **Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]

 ### Day 18: January 19th, Friday

 **Today's Progress**: Done a bit of research on wiki API, didn't learn anything.
 Wow.

 **Thoughts** Again feeling lazy, the scale of the problem feels overwhelming.
 No idea how to start.
 Can't even get the API to work.
 Gonna take a step back today.
 I feel tired.

 **Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]

+### Day 19: January 20th, Saturday

+**Today's Progress**: Changed markup, got closer to figuring out api settings.

+**Thoughts** I'm feeling very down.
+No motivation to work on code whatsoever.
+It's like all my energy completely fizzled out.
+Suddenly coding might not be something that I want to pursue.
+It's amazing how quickly things can change in my head.
+Anyway, it was to be expected, thatj's why I'm working on developing routine that will keep me going even if I don't feel like it.
+I'm making very little progress at the moment but I will find a way out, and pick up a pace.
+I decided that getting thing to work is more important that trying to understand what is it that I'm doing.
+So, ill ship first and hope that one day I will get it.
+No worries.

+**Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]